8 Steps to Handle A Boss Who Shouts at You

 After the apology, I strike a conciliatory tone.

-If you have enough power and want to gain so many points that you actually come out undoubtedly on top avoid the socially friendly “let’s” and say:
+If you have enough power and want to come out on top avoid the socially friendly “let’s” and say:

 OK, make sure it doesn’t happen again and apologies accepted

-Note the video “I’ll do my very best” is a further apology, albeit not a very good one.
+Note the video “I’ll do my very best” is a further apology, albeit not an empowering one.

 To begin with, “doing one’s best” is not enough when you’re serious about not accepting abuse.
 He must do it full stop, not doing his best.